 Lastly, the rw-gan-mario and rw-gan-mario-biobj suites contain single- and bi-objective problems of constructing levels for the well-known Super Mario Bros. platformer game to optimize the chosen objectives.
-The levels are computed by a Generative Adversarial Network (GAN), i.e., the solutions correspond to continuous latent vectors [13].
-The dimension of the search space therefore matches the dimension of the latent vectors and can be set almost arbitrary.
+The levels are generated by a Generative Adversarial Network (GAN), which learns a mapping from a continuous latent space with an arbitrary dimension to a valid level [13].
+Properties of these generated levels (related to their difficulty and variety) are the optimization objectives.
 Out of the 28 single objectives, ten can be computed directly and the rest require simulations of gameplay.
 Again, the bi-objective functions were constructed by looking at the conflicts between objectives.